ga-group/comcat/tree+def.md

     - #### 301040  Jute Fibre
       Fibre extracted from the bast of plants in the genus Corchorus, primarily Corchorus olitorius, or alternatively Corchorus capsularis.
     - #### 301045  Jute-like Fibre
+      Fibre that shares most of the mechanical properties and the look of jute.
     - #### 301048  Abaca  (Manila Hemp)
       Fibre extracted from the leaf-stems of Musa textilis.
     - #### 301050  Sisal
       Decorticated leaf stems or fibre extracted from the leaf-stems of Agave sisalana, possibly dried, brushed and baled.
     - #### 301059  Other Agave Fibres
+      Any other fibre extracted from the leaf-stems of agaves.
     - #### 301060  Kapok Fibre
       Fibre obtained of the seed pods of Ceiba pentandra.
     - #### 301070  Ramie
       Decorticated leaf stems or fibre obtained from the inner bark (phloem) of the vegetative stalks of the Ramie plant, possibly degummed.
     - #### 301080  Coir
       Fibre extracted from the outer husk of coconut.
-    - #### 301090  Other Fibre Crops
+    - #### 301090  Other Crop Fibre
+      Any other fibre of vegetal origin.
   - #### 3015  Fibres of Animal Origin
-    Animal fibres are fibres that are produced by animals.
+    Fibres that are produced by animals.
 Most notably they comprise bristles, hair, wool, and silk.
     - #### 301510  Greasy Wool
+      Wool straight off a sheep, i.e. unscoured.
     - #### 301515  Fine Hair
+      Wool of the shoulder and sides, less than 20 microns in diameter.
     - #### 301520  Coarse Goat Hair
+      Hair of goat with diameters >30 microns.
     - #### 301525  Fine Goat Hair
+      Hair of goat with diameters <30 microns.
     - #### 301530  Hair of Horses
+      Long hair growing on the manes and tails of horses.
     - #### 301540  Reelable Cocoons
+      Cocoons of the silkworm (Bombyx mori).

-    - #### 301590  Other Coarse Hair
+    - #### 301590  Other Hair
+      Other hair of animal origin.
   - #### 3020  Oleochemicals
     Oleochemicals are products derived from vegetal oils and fats, e.g. by hydrolysis, transesterification, or hydrogenation.
     - #### 302010  Biodiesel  (FAME, Fatty Acid Methyl Ester)